 Since we already had a Halloween and Valentine's Day special event, we're dearly hoping that some kind of special Easter event will also kick off.
 This of course should involve those eggs in some way, enabling players to hatch eggs more easily – possibly by cutting the required walking distances.
 We'll be sure to update here when we have news from Niantec.

 Check out all of our Pokémon Go guides below, for everything you need to know about this addictive mobile title.

 Before the big Easter Update, Pokémon Go was boosted and expanded in plenty of other ways.
 Here's all you need to know about prior Pokémon Go updates, dating back to the game's original launch all the way up to 2017.

-Pokémon Go fans will be very happy to know the latest update, 1.27.2 on iOS and 0.57.2 on Android, brings with it more than 80 new Pokémon to collect, all of which come from the Johto region in Pokémon Gold and Pokémon Silver.
+Pokémon Go update 1.27.2 on iOS and 0.57.2 on Android was one of the biggest since the game launched.
+This massive update from early 2017 brought with it more than 80 new Pokémon to collect, all of which come from the Johto region in Pokémon Gold and Pokémon Silver.

 - More than 80 new 'Gen 2' Pokémon from the Johto region have been added

 - Gender-specific variations of Pokémon can now be caught

 - Added Poke Ball and Berry selection carousels to the encounter screen

 - Added new night-mode map and encounter music